-University of South Florida, Master of Arts in Liberal Arts University of South Florida, Bachelor of Arts in English
+University of South Florida, Master of Arts in Humanities University of Florida, Bachelor of Arts in English

-DENEIA FAIRWEATHER
+DENEIA Y. FAIRWEATHER

-University of South Florida, Doctor of Philosophy in Applied Anthropology University of South Florida, Master of Arts in Reading Education University of South Florida, Bachelor of Arts in Anthropology
+University of South Florida, Ph.D. in Applied Anthropology University of South Florida, Master of Arts in Reading Education Rhode Island College, Bachelor of Arts in Anthropology